Personal Communication Classes

 I have been teaching English for all of my adult life.
 Over this time, I have observed, tested and thought about how people learn languages.
 In fact, when I did my Master’s in Linguistics, my thesis focused on language acquisition.
 Beyond that, I have taught English in Spain and to new immigrants and francophones here in Canada for many years.

 Please see the FAQ, below, for general information on my approach.
-For other questions, please contact me at the foot of the home page.
+For other questions, please contact me here.

 Q. What is your approach to language learning?

-A. I believe in a whole language approach, helping students practise speaking, listening, writing, and reading from the very beginning.
+A. I believe in a whole language approach, helping students from the very beginning of their study to practise speaking, listening, writing, and reading.
 I have found that students learn best when grammar is introduced when the student needs it.
 I am happy to explain the finest detail of grammar but I have found that until the student is ready, this is not a good use of our time.
 By expanding conversation and writing scenarios, we introduce contexts where the student sees the need for various grammatical structures.
 In this way, the lessons make more sense to the student and the grammar can then be used outside of the classroom.

 Q. Do I have to buy a textbook?